thangle89/PersonalBlog/content/blog/key-factors-to-impact-performance-of-your-site/index.md

 ---
 ***

 Performance is important aspect of web development, especially for ecommerce sites.
-To have a good performant site, we need to optimize many parts of the applications, from server to client sides.
-In this article, I will mainly analyse the factors that impact performance from client side, i.e. how does browsers work, and what we can do to improve performance of the site.
+To have a good performant site, we need to optimize many parts of the applications, on server and client sides.
+In this article, I will mainly analyze the factors that impact performance from client side, i.e. how does browsers work, and what we can do to improve performance of the sites.

 ### 1. General Flow